GraphQL checkout tutorial

 Complete the following prerequisites:

 Install a GraphQl client.
 You can use any GraphQl client to send calls to Magento.
-GraphiQL is recommended.
+Altair is a good example.

 Learn about GraphQL, how it works, and how to use it.
 See Introduction to GraphQL for details.

 Know how to generate a customer token.
-See Get customer authorization token for details.
+See Authorization tokens for details.